Wasi16/PatternAnalysis-2025/recognition/convnext_s4784847/README.md

 sbatch script_name
 ```

-## Running on Google Colab
+### Running on Google Colab

-1. Upload all files and adjust paths:
+1. Upload all files and adjust paths

 2. Place your ADNI dataset inside google drive and update the path at the top of `dataset.py`